LeeAnnEditor/o365hq/services/Domain Services and Active Directory Roles Migration.md

 ### Plan

-The plan may vary depending on your needs
+The plan may vary depending on your needs.

 1. Kickoff meeting
 2. The new server preparation
 3. Staged transfer of roles and data
 4. Verification of work
 5. Demotion of the old DC
-6. Verification and fixing issues
+6. Verification and fixing issues, if any

 ### Success Criteria